.png)

 the draft amendments to the AoA of the acquiring company after acquisition, if any.

-If the acquisition of a company is carried out by amending the AoA, then the acquisition shall take effect from the date of approval of the amendment of AoA by the MoLHR.
-If the acquisition of a company is carried out with an amendment of AoA which does not require approval of the MoLHR, the acquisition shall take effect from the date of registration of the deed of acquisition in the company register.
-Further, if the acquisition of the company does not result in an amendment of AoA, then the acquisition will take effect from the date of signing the acquisition deed.
+Furthermore, if the acquisition of a company involves amending the AoA which requires approval from the MoL, the acquisition shall take effect from the date of approval of the amendment of AoA by the MoL.
+In cases where the AoA is amended but does not require the MoL’s approval, the acquisition shall take effect from the date of registration of the deed of acquisition in the company register.
+Conversely, if the acquisition of the company does not result in an amendment of AoA, then the acquisition will take effect from the date the acquisition deed is signed.
+In addition, the BoD of the acquired company must publish the result of the acquisition in 1 (one) or more newspapers no later than 30 (thirty) days after the effective date of the acquisition.

 -